 May require several passes to fully clear snow

 If you live in a climate where frequent and heavy snowfall is common, we recommend the Greenworks 8-amp 12-inch Electric Snow Shovel.
 This workhorse of a power tool clears snow up to 6 inches deep and 12 inches wide.
 It can also throw up to 300 pounds of snow per minute.
-While this shovel’s heavy duty design may lack the cleaning power for a precise surface clean after one pass, it can easily clear icy patches that may still remain on your driveway or sidewalk with a few additional passes.
+While this shovel’s heavy duty design may lack the cleaning power for a precise surface clean after one pass, it can easily clear snowy patches that may still remain on your driveway or sidewalk with a few additional passes.

 This tool is an especially great option for parents that may find themselves multitasking between building snowmen and path clearing because it has a double safety switch to prevent curious young ones from accidentally powering it.
 The handle also folds in half, so you can easily store this shovel in a garage, crawl space, or attic.
 While the corded design does somewhat limit overall mobility, we appreciate that you won’t have to race against a battery to finish clearing snow.

 Maximum Snow Depth: 6 inches | Maximum Throwing Distance: 20 feet | Power: 8 amps | Power Type: Corded | Weight: 14.4 pounds